 Then, Amy discovered a state program that allowed individuals to become paid caregivers for family members.

 “At first, it felt like, ‘Why would someone pay me for doing that?
 It’s just what families do,’” she recalls.
 “But that way of thinking makes it hard to continue your own life.”

 The process of getting paid to be a family caregiver can vary based on many factors, including your loved one’s income, where you live, and your family’s eligibility for certain programs.
-However, caregiving doesn’t have to mean financial sacrifice.
+However, caregiving doesn’t necessarily have to mean financial sacrifice.
 There are many options to explore at the government and private level that can help, from Medicaid to long-term care insurance.